tlarsendataguy/goalteryx/README.md

 The `Read` function returns a `RecordPacket` containing a cache of records that have been pushed to your custom tool.
 If you have multiple input connections, it is important to always first read the name of the input connection so you know how to process the incoming data.
 Input connections are not guaranteed to arrive in any specific order, nor is it guaranteed that all of an input connection's records will arrive before another input connection starts sending its data.
 The `Read` function should only be used during the `OnRecordPacket` function of the [Plugin](#Implementing-the-Plugin-interface).

 The `Progress` function returns the percentage of records that have been passed through the `InputConnection`.

+The `Status` function returns the current status of the incoming connection.
+Possible values are:
+* Created: The status when the incoming connection is first registered with the tool.
+By the time the `OnInputConnectionOpened()` function is called on a custom tool, the input connection has already been initialized, so your custom tools should never see this status code.
+* Initialized: Field metadata has been received from the upstream tool.
+This status happens when `OnInputConnectionOpened()` is called on a custom tool.
+* ReceivingRecords: This status occurs as soon as the first record is received from the incoming connection.
+* Closed: This status occurs when the upstream tool closes the connection.
+Custom tools are not directly notified when upstream connections are closed.
+If a custom tool needs to know when upstream connections are closed, is can check for this status in the `OnRecordPacket` and `OnComplete` functions.

 [Back to table of contents](#Table-of-contents)